Past-release archive of Microsoft Cloud App Security

 Cloud App Security release 90, 91, 92

-Cloud App Security is now officially certified with Microsoft Compliance for ISO, HIPAA, CSA STAR, EU model clauses and more.
-Please see the full list of certifications go to Microsoft Compliance Offerings and select Cloud App Security.
+Cloud App Security is now officially certified with Microsoft Compliance for ISO, HIPAA, CSA STAR, EU model clauses, and more.
+See the full list of certifications in the Microsoft Compliance Offerings article by selecting Cloud App Security.